If I’m Not Yelling, I’m Not Selling

 By | June 3, 2016

-Watching car retailers do their own commercials on TV often makes me cringe.
-They start their commercials yelling and keep it up.
+Watching retailers do their own commercials on TV often makes me cringe.
+Particularly car retailers.
+They start their commercials by yelling and keep it up.

-Their theory may be that all the energy makes the viewer think that something exciting is going on.
+Their theory may be that all their energy makes the viewer think that something exciting is going on.
 But is just yelling enough?

 One thing we know about providing vocal emphasis is that it comes from a change – a change in tone or volume.
 Drama comes from elevating the level of delivery, not from sustaining it.